 The all-conquering Eddy Merckx was next to arrive on the scene.
 Merckx was referred to as "The Cannibal" due to his ruthless nature and ability to win every race in dominant fashion.
 Merckx won 11 Grand Tours, all five cycling 'Monuments', the World Championships and held the hour record.
 Merckx's five Giro victories came in 1968, 1970, 1972, 1973, 1974 and in the process he wore the maglia rosa for a record 78 stages.

-In the modern era (since 2000) four riders have won the Giro twice; Alberto Contador, Ivan Basso, Paolo Savoldelli and Gilberto Simoni.
+In the modern era (since 2000) five riders have won the Giro twice; Alberto Contador, Ivan Basso, Paolo Savoldelli, Gilberto Simoni, and Vincenzo Nibali.

 Little known facts

 Once upon a time, there was a battle for a black jersey in the Giro.
 The 'maglia nera' was 'awarded' to the rider who had accumulated the greatest amount of time in the saddle and finished in the last place.
 The classification was introduced in 1946 but quickly removed in 1951 as some riders would deliberately waste time to claim the prized jersey.
 The jersey was won twice by Luigi Malabrocca and the last wearer was Giovanni Pinarello.

 The Giro is considered the most arduous of the three Grand Tours but spare a thought for the first edition of the race which covered 2,448km in only 8 stages, at an average of 305km per day!
 127 riders started the first edition, only 49 riders going on to complete the race.